+Equity Value

+Equity Value for the OPM scenario in the Hybrid Method was determined using a step-up 6.5% (the “Step-Up”) considering progress in product development and market trends of early-stage biopharma companies.
+To determine the reasonability of the Step-Up, we reviewed the change in market capitalization since the Previous Valuation for preclinical/early clinical biopharma companies and noted that they remained adverse with a decline of 2.3% in the median of the range.
+Notwithstanding, the Company has made progress with the development of its Lead Program nearing the completion of Phase I trials.

 DLOM

 In addition to the considerations above, RNA determined a DLOM as a necessary consideration in the analysis since the minority common stock holders of the Company, unlike the shareholders of the Guideline Public Companies, do not have access to an active public market for their securities.
 Furthermore, the Company’s common stock holders do not possess the rights to force the Company to register with the Securities and Exchange Commission in order to sell their shares.
 The lack of marketability of Common Stock may materially limit a shareholder’s ability to liquidate the investment into cash without the risk of loss in value.
 Accordingly, RNA considered a Finnerty and an Asian Put analysis to calculate the DLOM, as described in the DLOM section below.
 We applied the DLOM to the value of the Common Stock as estimated by the OPM and the IPO Waterfall scenarios.